 Chronic kidney disease is usually assessed by at least 2 variables, one from the blood, the estimated GFR, and one from the urine, the measured albumin level.
 Other blood tests, imaging tests and biopsies may also be performed.

 GFR is an acronym for "glomerular filtration rate."
 It estimates how much blood is filtered through the filtering bodies in the kidneys (the glomeruli) each minute based on your creatinine level, your age, your gender and your race.
 Your GFR helps you know how much kidney function you have.
-A GFR less than 60 for 3 months or more, or a GFR above 60 with high albumin, means you have chronic kidney disease.
+A GFR less than 60 for 3 months or more, or a GFR above 60 with high albumin, means you probably have chronic kidney disease.
 Blood in the urine may also be a sign of kidney disease.

 Creatinine is a waste product produced by normal muscle breakdown and released into the blood.
 Blood creatinine is one of the variables in the calculation of the GFR.
 Almost all creatinine is filtered from the blood by the kidneys and released into urine.
 A higher-than-normal creatinine blood level usually means that the kidneys are not able to function properly to remove the creatinine from the blood into the urine.
 The urine levels can be measured during a random urine test or a 24-hour urine collection test.